Man turns down $10K to give up airplane seat

 “I think the airlines are doing everything they can to make it a good experience.
-But $10,000 is a lot,” said passenger Jason Aten.
+But $10,000 is a lot,” passenger Jason Aten told WOOD.

 Aten and his family are currently enjoying their Alaskan adventure.
 But just getting there was also an adventure.
 It started when he and his family were sitting on the tarmac at the Ford Airport Monday, set to take off for their connecting fight in Minneapolis.